bettyabay/AlphaAnalyst-Trading-AI-Agent/README.md

 ### 🤝 Contributing

-This is Phase 1 of a 6-phase development plan.
+This is Phase 2 of a 6-phase development plan.
 Each phase builds upon the previous one to create a comprehensive trading AI agent.

+**Phase 2 Achievement**: Successfully implemented AI-powered document analysis, enhanced visualization capabilities, and comprehensive instrument profiling with automated sentiment analysis and trading signal extraction.